 When it comes to yachting, there are few places more popular than the Mediterranean.
 From the soft golden sands of the Balearics to the crystal clear waters of Greece – there are literally hundreds of places to explore.

 Some of these destinations aren’t exactly the best-kept secrets in the world, but the beauty, fun and charm they serve up are.
-To help you plan the perfect Mediterranean yacht charter, here are ten gems to inspire your itinerary.
+To help you plan the perfect yacht charter in the Mediterranean, here are ten gems to inspire your itinerary.

 Zakynthos is the perfect combination of rich cultural history meets oceanside playground.
 While not exactly a hidden gem itself, it’s definitely worth a visit this summer.
 The island’s southern side is a popular party hotspot, loaded with beach bars, clubs, and luxurious resorts.
 For something a little more exclusive, the City of Yerakas is popular with megayacht charters, located lagoonside on the island’s southeastern coast.